SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_MAR_2025/exercises/EXERCISE1/README.md

 ## Step 1: Create a new directory

 To make use of Terraform you must create several configuration files using the [Terraform configuration language](https://developer.hashicorp.com/terraform/language).
-Create a new directory named `my-tf-handson` under the folder `SITBLR2025`.
+Create a new directory named `my-tf-handson`.

 Terraform expects a specific file layout for its configurations.
 Create the following empty files in the directory `my-tf-handson`: